danigb/codingadventures/source/posts/2014-11-02-beatbox2-create-the-user-interface-with-react-js.html.markdown

 ## Components

 The most important concept inside react is 'reusable components'.
 They are a way to encapsulate some bits of html, data and functionallity with a well defined interface.
-Yes, you read well: the markup code will be defined **inside** the component source.
+Yes, you read well: **the markup code will be defined inside the component source**.
 They created a javascript syntax extension called [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) in order to simplify the process, but we won't use it since we have Coffeescript powers (more on that just below).

 Normally, every component has a model associated to it that represents the application data we want to display and interact to.
 React doesn't provide any model facilities, so we have to roll our own.